Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 ![Dispatch note logs](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteLogs.png "[Dispatch note logs]")

-This tab displays an extract from the list of intents contained in the *Logging* menu entry.
-The intents displayed in this tab only refer to the selected dispatch note.
+This tab displays an extract from the list of intents contained in the *CONNECTIONS* tab of the *Logging* menu entry.
+The intents displayed in this tab refer to the selected dispatch note.
 For a detailed description of this window and the corresponding functions, see [Connections (Logging)](./02a_Connections.md).

 ## Create view